The openVA Toolkit for Verbal Autopsies: Other related software packages

-Since the release of the \pkg{openVA} package on CRAN, there have been many new developments in both methodology and software implementations that build on the \pkg{openVA} suite of packages and further extended its functionalities.
-Here we briefly survey some of the related methods, software packages, and ongoing work in the VA community that are related to \pkg{openVA}.
+Since the release of the \CRANpkg{openVA} package on CRAN, there have been several new developments in both methodology and software that build on the \CRANpkg{openVA} suite of packages and further extend its functionalities.
+Here we briefly survey some of the related methods, software packages, and ongoing work in the VA community that are related to \CRANpkg{openVA}.

-First, the ability to easily fit and compare existing methods using the \pkg{openVA} package facilitated the development of several new VA methods in the last several years.
+First, the ability to easily fit and compare existing methods using the \CRANpkg{openVA} package facilitated the development of several new VA methods in the last several years.
 Most of the development focuses on building statistical models to relax the conditional independence assumption of symptoms given a cause of death \citep[e.g.,][]{li2017mix, tsuyoshi2017, moran2021bayesian}.
-These methods tend to be computationally more demanding compared to the algorithms currently included in the \pkg{openVA} package, but usually provide improved inference.
-It is future work to include some of these latest developments to the \pkg{openVA} package for routine use.
-Most of these methods have publicly available implementations, such as the \pkg{farva} package \citep{farva} on Github.
+These methods tend to be computationally more demanding compared to the algorithms currently included in the \CRANpkg{openVA} package, but usually provide improved inference.
+It is future work to include some of these latest developments in the \CRANpkg{openVA} package for routine use.
+Most of these methods have publicly available implementations, such as the \pkg{farva} package \citep{farva} on GitHub.
 In another direction of research, a class of transfer learning methods focuses on building models to correct for bias in existing methods when predicting out of domain.
-These methods take the predicted cause of death assignments and distributions obtained with the \pkg{openVA} package and learn an ensemble of the predictions calibrated to the target population \citep{caliva,fiksel2020generalized}.
+These methods take the predicted cause of death assignments and distributions obtained with the \CRANpkg{openVA} package and learn an ensemble of the predictions calibrated to the target population \citep{caliva, fiksel2020generalized}.
 The \pkg{calibratedVA} package \citep{calibratedVA} is available to implement these models.